good-loop/doc/pages/Good-Loop-terminology.md

 How does it look & feel?
 Can also cover e.g. “banner shows a video thumbnail”, “use logo A/B”
 We expect to define explore and discard lots of these.
 We also have the custom css.
-We’d define a style type if (a) css isn’t enough and it has to hook into custom code, or (b) we want to report on A/B variants.
+We'd define a style type if (a) css isn't enough and it has to hook into custom code, or (b) we want to report on A/B variants.

 7. **cta**:
 - `none`